reown-com/web-examples/dapps/appkit-siwe/react/README.md

-# SIWE Quickstart with WalletConnect
+# Appkit SIWE Example for React

 A Minimal demo using React so developers can work on their integration with WalletConnect and SIWE using this repository as a template.